AndrewWHans/system-analysis-design-capstone/README.md

 ### How to Build and Run the Containers

-Ensure Docker Desktop is running, then execute the following command in the project root (where `docker-compose.yml` is located):
+Ensure Docker Desktop is running properly by opening it and seeing if there's any errors on the initial application window, then execute the following command in the project root (where `docker-compose.yml` is located):

 ```bash
 # Build images and start containers